socadk/design-practice-repository/activities/DPR-SMART-NFR-Elicitation.md

 ### Goal and Purpose (When to Use and When not to Use)

+> *As a requirements engineer, I would to find out and specify the quality characteristics and (non-)technical constraints of the system/software under construction.*

 Expressive, unambiguous NFRs that find their way into project plans and the minds of the project participants are the main output of architectural analysis.
 Without such NFRs, architecture design work becomes a blind flight; the project team is at the mercy of the client or internal project sponsor who can come up with new and more advanced requirements as they wish.

 Practical challenges of NFR elicitation include: